Hauriseu/Tartagiarex/README.md

 - ▫️🕷️ Hi, I’m Ajax.
-- ▫️🕷️ I’m interested in cooking, paiting and skating.
 - ▫️🕷️ I’m currently working, at the restaurant.
 - ▫️🕷️ How to find me?
 Just go on my discord!
 Ajavistexq#7809 and go ahead, add me!

  🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️▫️🕷️

 ▫️◽◻️▫️◽◻️▫️◽◻️▫️◽◻️◽▫️
 - If it comes for the games i -
 - Play here's the list:       -